Q42/meteor-gce/README.md

 Issues with this one: you can't attach a persistent disk so if it crashes you lose your data.
 You can fix this by using a hosted mongodb solution.

+1. Create an SSH key (a great tutorial and explanation on SSH keys can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)) and insert it in `Compute` - `Compute Engine` - `Metadata` - `SSH keys`
-1. Create a GCE VM instance via:
+2. Create a GCE VM instance via:
   - http://cloud.google.com/console:
     + create a new project or choose an existing one
     + in `Compute` - `Compute Engine` - `VM instances` click `New instance`